diegocoxta/diegocoxta/README.md

 - 😄  My pronouns: He/Him.
 - 👨🏿‍💻  I’m currently working as Engineering Manager at [@nubank](https://github.com/nubank).
-- 🌱  I’m currently learning Clojure and it's ecosystem.
+- 🌱  I’m currently learning Clojure and its ecosystem.
 - 💬  Ask me about tech stuff or people management.
 - 🔨  My fluent tech stack is Javascript-based, including React, React Native, Gatsby and Node, but, I love to learn new things.